for the couple who wants to feel like they've got this

 04

-Write an inquiry to a florist or photographer and it will actually sound like you wrote it.
-Your venue type, your aesthetic, your date.
+Aisle drafts vendor emails that actually sound like you wrote them, referencing your venue, your aesthetic, your date.
 Vendors get a real sense of your wedding from the first message.

 Email drafting